san-zrl/chess_openings/README.md

 ## Download

-Clone this repository to you local system by running
+Clone this repository to your local system by running

 ``` bash
 git clone <URL of the repo>